How to Qualify for a Mortgage

-The banks are not only going to evaluate your mortgage request based on the value of the home you are looking at purchasing, but they will consider all expenses associate with the upkeep of the home and any debt that you may have.
+The banks are not only going to evaluate your mortgage request based on the value of the home you are looking at purchasing, but they will consider all expenses associated with the upkeep of the home and any debt that you may have.
 Like rising property taxes, condominium fees and upcoming special assessment.
-Then they will want to factor in the cost of your utilities to heat the home and so on....
+Then they will want to factor in the cost of your utilities to heat the home and so on...

 Any outstanding debt or regular financial obligations that you may have is also going to be taken into consideration during the mortgage approval process.